zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 512.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide, an 8- to 10- page guide we provide for all of our current episodes t hat will help you improve your English even faster.
+Go there to download a Learning Guide, an 8- to 10- page guide we provide for all of our current episodes t hat will help you improve your English even faster.
 Or you can also make a donation if you’d like to support this podcast by going to our website.

 This episode is a dialogue between Laura and Gaius talki ng about common expressions and phrases we use to change the subject (the to pic) of our conversations.
 A very useful episode, I think you will find .
 Let’s get started.